By David Weiss

 Answer: Maybe if you had two top teams, they would be around rookie ball.
 The problem with high school is that every roster has guys who are not good enough to play serious college ball.
 On the other hand, you can have a small number of players good enough to play in A ball or above.

 Question: What are the advantages of signing out of high school?
-This refers to guys who aren’t blue chip picks who get the big signing bonuses.
+This refers to guys who aren’t blue chip picks and don’t get big signing bonuses.

 Answer: Again, there are a number of reasons: